xapian/xapian-docsprint/advanced/scalability.rst

 pages (around 1.5 terabytes of database files).
 Searches took less than a second.

+Before gmane stopped offering a web interface in mid 2016, the gmane search indexed and search more than 150 million mail messages on a single server.
-In terms of current deployments, `gmane <http://search.gmane.org/>`_ indexes and searches nearly 100 million mail messages on a single server at the time of writing (2012), and we've had user reports of systems with more than 250 million documents.
+We've had user reports of systems with more than 250 million documents.

 If you've questions about scalability not covered in this document, ask on the mailing lists - people using Xapian to search large databases may